 few days before the day of the market and following the directions as presented

-on the website (shown above), I called and left a voice message, and a text.
+on the website (shown above), I called and left a voice message, I typed an email, and sent a text.
 One day passed

-and crickets (for a reply) to either one.
+and it was crickets for a reply to any of the three messages I had left.
 Two days passed and still crickets.
 In the early morning on the day of the market, I sent another text directly to Greg, the

 market manager, to which he did reply.
 In summary, he stated that as a